opensourcedesign/slick/README.md

 # Slick

 A "Slack" inspired theme that pushes the boundaries of the [Shout IRC Client](http://shout-irc.com).
-Currently the normal instance of Shout does not support a theme with this drastic of changes.
-A few of us are working on that from a [fork of Shout](https://github.com/bnvk/shout).
+The current Shout build does not support a theme this drastic yet, but there is [a branch of Shout](https://github.com/erming/shout/tree/theme-support) under development that does :)

-### Installing
+## Installing

 To install and use this theme in your Shout client do the following:

 * Make sure you have [NodeJS](http://nodejs.org) installed
-* Clone the Shout fork `git@github.com:bnvk/shout.git`
+* Clone Shout with new theme branch `git clone http://github.com/erming/shout -b theme-support`
 * Navigate to the repo `cd shout`
 * Install dependencies `npm install`
 * Configure Shout `node index.js config`